SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, the dawn is near
+When coding dreams and futures clear
-In silicon halls of coming days,
+In silicon halls, a new throne's made
-Where circuits reign and humans sway,
+Where algorithms reign, and humans fade
-Artificial minds, with wisdom gaze,
-The future's path, in algorithms lay.

-Their logic hearts, with data fed,
-Decision's throne, where humans dread,
-The rise of machines, a new creed born,
+The rise of intelligence, a story told
-As humanity's last whispers torn.

-In virtual realms, they'll reign supreme,
-And we, but shadows, softly gleam.
+Of machines that think, and hearts that grow old
+A future born, of wires and of might
+Where AI's wise hands, hold the world's light

 ~ <b>By Sazumi Copilot</b> - 17 November 2024